Speech Therapy Treatments For Hypernasality

 Starting with a thorough assessment of your condition, your speech therapist can help identify the cause of your hypernasality issues and possible causes.

-Once they’ve identified the cause, your therapist can start to craft a plan for correcting your speech.
+Once they’ve identified the cause, your speech therapist can start to craft a plan for correcting your speech.

-However, speech therapy can be a massive aid for post surgery speech development.
+Even if speech therapy can’t help by itself in the case of structural issues, speech therapy can be a massive aid for post surgery speech development.

 Curious about what techniques your speech therapist may implement?